 What are Option Pricing Models?

 Option Pricing Models are mathematical models that use certain variables to calculate the theoretical value of an option.
-The theoretical value of an option is an estimate of what an option should worth using all known inputs.
+The theoretical value of an option is an estimate of what an option should be worth using all known inputs.
 In other words, option pricing models provide us a fair value of an option.
 Knowing the estimate of the fair value of an option, finance professionals could adjust their trading strategies and portfolios.
 Therefore, option pricing models are powerful tools for finance professionals involved in options trading.

 What is an Option?

-A formal definition of an option states that it is a type of contract between two parties that provides one party the right but not the obligation to buy or sell the underlying asset at a predetermined price before or at expiration day.
+A formal definition of an option states that it is a type of contract between two parties that provides one party the right, but not the obligation, to buy or sell the underlying asset at a predetermined price before or at expiration day.
 There are two major types of options: calls and puts.

-- Call is an option contract that gives you the right but not the obligation to buy the underlying asset at a predetermined price before or at expiration day.
+- Call is an option contract that gives you the right, but not the obligation, to buy the underlying asset at a predetermined price before or at expiration day.

 Options may also be classified according to their exercise time:

 - European style options may be exercised only at the expiration date.

 - American style options can be exercised anytime between purchase and expiration date.

 The above-mentioned classification of options is extremely important because choosing between European-style or American-style options will affect our choice for the option pricing model.